triadic-cosmos/triadic-system/README.md

 - **WriterAgent** — a micro‑expert trained on a curriculum
 - **MultiAgent** — ensemble of micro‑experts

-These sixteen classes form the complete DMLG engine.
+These classes form the complete DMLG engine.

 ---

-### **2. `engine/` — Runners and System Helpers**
+### **2. `engine/` — System Helpers (runners live in the project root)**

-This package contains the runnable entry points (“mains”) and helper
+The `engine/` package contains the helper classes used by the runnable entry points (“mains”).

-classes for training, generation, distillation, ensembles and demos.
+It does **not** contain the runners themselves — all seven runners are located in the **project root**, following the same layout as the Triadic Toys projects.

+`engine/` provides the orchestration layer around the core DMLG engine:

+- **TriadicTrainer** — curriculum loading, exploration, training
+- **TriadicWriter** — story generation utilities
+- **TriadicSystem** — environment setup for the interactive demo

+---

+## Runners

 There are **seven official runners**, each demonstrating a different
 aspect of the system.

----

-## Runners

 ### **1. Interactive Demo**
 Run the full multi‑agent DMLG system in a prompt‑driven loop.